 It was also around this time that Sarah and Paul were finally beginning to resolve their constant battle to find consistently reliable UK clothing manufactures.
 The unfamiliar fabrics with which makers were asked to work, and the high quality standards set by the couple, meant that suppliers were constantly being chopped and changed.

 Now, though, their manufacturing sources were more stable – and the increasing interest in Rohan from a wider market convinced them to try some higher-profile consumer advertising.

 Rohan’s ads in the specialist outdoor press had been just as unconventional as their exhibition appearances – and they decided to carry the theme into their first foray in mainstream media.
 Rohan’s ad appeared as a full colour page in the Sunday Times magazine – and was, they both admitted, a very expensive gamble.

 At the bottom of the ad was a small coupon inviting readers to send for a catalogue.
 By the end of the week after the Sunday Times was published, the pair had generated an incredible five thousand-plus catalogue requests – an almost unheard of volume, especially for a company unfamiliar to most readers.

 The ad, by the way, was as simple as it was dramatic.
 To illustrate Rohan’s pack-small ability, it showed a tin of Coke, open one end, with a pair of Rohan Bags stuffed inside – and above it, the entertainingly ambiguous headline: “Rohan can“.

-That was 25 years ago.
+That was over 30 years ago.
 And Rohan still does.